achtnullzwei/Doorman/docs/en/reference/entities.md

 ## Viewing Entities in Home Assistant

-1. In the Home Assistant UI, navigate to **ESPHome**.
+1. In the Home Assistant UI, navigate to [ESPHome](https://my.home-assistant.io/redirect/integration/?domain=esphome).
-2. Select your Doorman device.
+2. Select your Doorman.
 3. A dashboard will appear, listing all sensors and controls available for automations.

 ## Sensors